 According to the NSC, being awake for 20 hours causes similar impairment levels when driving as a BAC of 0.08—the legal limit in Illinois.
 While drunk driving and drowsy driving differ in many ways, they are both risky.
 Fatigued driving leads to slower reaction times, decreased attention, swerving, and even falling asleep behind the wheel.
 These effects can be devastating for Chicago transport workers, who are required to quickly respond to changing conditions for the safety of their passengers and other drivers on the road.

-People experiencing serious fatigue can lose up to 80 percent of their attention capabilities and 70 percent of their responsiveness.
-For transport workers who are required to quickly respond to changing conditions for the safety of their passengers or other drivers on the road, this can be devastating.
-Catastrophic accidents involving buses, trucks and planes can cause serious trauma and harm, not to mention huge financial losses.
-For these reasons, governments and transportation companies must make eliminating driver fatigue a priority.
+Catastrophic accidents involving buses, trucks, and planes can cause serious trauma and harm, not to mention huge financial losses.
+For these reasons, governments and transportation companies must prioritize eliminating driver fatigue.

 If you’ve been involved in a public transportation accident in Chicago, knowing what to do afterward is essential to ensure you recover fully.
 You may have sustained significant injuries requiring extensive treatment and time off work.
 Holding the right party accountable for covering your losses can be challenging since transportation companies like CTA are major entities with their own lawyers.

 An experienced attorney can go up against even the biggest transit agencies, gathering crucial evidence of your accident and the driver’s sleep deprivation to establish fault.
 You should retain a lawyer who understands Illinois common carrier liability laws and has handled similar cases as yours.

 At Staver Accident Injury Lawyers, P.C., we can help you after any type of Chicago transportation accident, including: